MarufxAlchemist/Regime-switching-Monte-Carlo-Simulation/docs/comparative_study_design.md

 ## 1  Scope and Objective

-This document specifies the design of a controlled rolling-backtest experiment to compare three systemic risk Monte Carlo models across statistical and economic performance dimensions
+This document specifies the design of a controlled rolling-backtest experiment to compare three systemic risk Monte Carlo models across statistical and economic performance dimensions.

 | ID | Model | Description |
 |---|---|---|